civilcode/acme-ex/.github/ISSUE_TEMPLATE/feature---ability.md

 ---
-name: Module
+name: Feature - Ability
-about: A module of the system
+about: The user has an ability within a module

 ---